 Vampires are real.
 And the biggest, baddest, best known of them all, that Transylvania tramp himself, is not simply Vlad the Impaler, but rather is something much older, darker, and even more evil.
 At least that’s what horror writer Dacre Stoker, great-grand nephew of some dude named Bram wants you to believe.

 Stoker perfectly captures a 19th Century rhythm and environment.
 The cadence of the letter writing.
 The usage, and then complete disregard, of the scientific method.
 All are cleverly and professionally placed.
 The narrative itself is what takes a while for the reader to fully sink their teeth into.
 Bram and Matilda’s inquisitiveness as children make for a charming scene setting, but it is not until the hunt is on that the blood of this novel truly gets flowing.
 Stoker, along with co-author J.D.
 Barker, do indeed heat up that action to a boiling point.
-Be patient during that slow simmer.
+Yet, be patient during that slow simmer.

-Bram as an historical action hero certainly works, as Robert Masello in his latest, The Night Crossing, clearly proves.
+Bram as an historical action hero certainly works, as Robert Masello in his novel The Night Crossing clearly proves.
 Yet as a prequel, Vlad himself is auspiciously absent through much of the chase.
 Relegated to shadows and rumor, his origins are mere whispers.
-He is not the xenomorph from Prometheus coming to birth only to attack and kill its creator, rather, an established evil already reigning as the Big Bad and well on his way to his Carpathian Castle.
-A true prequel, the story of this Dracul as well as that of Vlad the Impaler, is the story history is demanding.
+He is not the xenomorph from Prometheus coming to birth only to attack and kill its creator.
+Rather, in Dracul, he is already an established evil already reigning as the Big Bad and well on his way to his Carpathian Castle.
+And even with that info, Big Bad Vlad is much too hidden to become that viable of a scare.

 Another, richer story of narrative significance would be that of the Stoker family history involving Dracula’s initial publication, which was all-too quickly mentioned in the author’s notes.
 The editing of Stoker’s original manuscript to include those original notes back into the original story would make a fuller, more compelling work of horror than the fiction presented within these covers.